naure/YaP/README.md

 Failures of called processes must be handled, either implicitly or explicitely.

-Besides, it doesn't contain decades-old security bugs like bash :D
+Besides, it does not contain prehistoric security bugs like bash :D

 ## Powerful: